-For the years ended December 31, 2022 and 2021, the Company estimated its employee remuneration amounting to \$5,242 thousand and \$9,158 thousand, and directors' remuneration amounting to \$2,097 thousand and \$3,663 thousand, respectively.
+For the years ended December 31, 2023 and 2022, the Company estimated its employee remuneration amounting to \$14,352 thousand and \$5,242 thousand, and directors' remuneration amounting to \$5,741 thousand and \$2,097 thousand, respectively.
 The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remuneration to employees, directors and supervisors as specified in the Company's articles.
-These remunerations were expensed under operating expenses during 2022 and 2021.
+These remunerations were expensed under operating expenses during 2023 and 2022.
 Related information would be available at the Market Observation Post System website.
-The amounts, as stated in the consolidated financial statements, are identical to those of the actual distributions for 2022 and 2021.
+The amounts, as stated in the consolidated financial statements, are identical to those of the actual distributions for 2023 and 2022.

-(v) Non-operating income and expenses
+(w) Non-operating income and expenses